offby1podcast/archive/005-do-i-need-a-css-framework.md

  + Tailwind
  + NES.css & PaperCSS
 + Are there any design patterns we can use in CSS?
-+ Common points between these framework
++ Common points between these framework.
 + Could using SCSS more help solve the problem we have?
 + What do we actually want when we're styling?